Lite Any Stereo: Efficient Zero-Shot Stereo Matching: Experiments

 \textbf{Effectiveness of the Training Strategy.} To verify the generality of our training strategy, we apply it to two representative efficient methods, LightStereo-M \cite{guo2024lightstereochannelboostneed} and BANet-2D \cite{xu2025banet}.
 In Tab.~\ref{tab:universal training strategy}, our strategy consistently improves both methods across multiple benchmarks, which shows its broad applicability to different architectures.

-\textbf{Inference Time Analysis.} Prior works report inference times measured on different hardware, making direct comparisons unreliable.
-To ensure fairness, we benchmark all methods under the same hardware setup.
-In Tab.~\ref{tab:inference time}, our method consistently achieves the fastest speed across different GPUs, highlighting its superior efficiency.
-Notably, it requires only 2.5 GB of GPU memory for 2K inputs, indicating strong potential for deployment on embedded devices, drones, and other resource-constrained platforms.
+\textbf{Inference Time Analysis.} Since prior works often report inference times on different hardware, direct comparisons can be unreliable.
+To ensure a fair comparison, we benchmark all methods locally under the same experimental setup across multiple GPU platforms.
+As shown in Tab.~\ref{tab:inference time}, our method ranks among the fastest across different GPUs, demonstrating strong computational efficiency.
+These results suggest its practical potential for deployment on embedded devices and other resource-constrained platforms.